bkcoleman1024/Telecom-Analysis/README.md

 Examine the three states with the highest churn rates.

 Examine the customer service calls.
 Is better customer service needed?
 Can an incentive be offered after a specific number of calls?

+Based on the feature importance chart, total day minutes and having an international plan are factors for churn.

 ## For More Information